"An extract from The 2009 European Antitrust Review - a Global Competition Review special report - www.globalcompetitionreview.com"

 Regarding cartels, the principal competition authority with responsibility for enforcement is the Conseil de la Concurrence (the Conseil).
 Set up in 1986, the Conseil is an independent authority responsible for the analysis and regulation of competition in the French market under the relevant provisions of French competition law.
 Investigations of cases referred to the Conseil are carried out by rapporteurs who, following a decision of the commercial chamber of the Cour de Cassation in 1999, do not participate in the deliberations of the Conseil but merely report to the Conseil in open session.1 This is to ensure full compliance with the requirements of article 6 of the European Convention of Human Rights.

-Where an investigation is commenced, both the offices of the Conseil and the Direction Générale de la Concurrence, de la Consommation et de la Répression des Fraudes (DGCCRF), an administrative service under the control of the Minister for the Economy (the Minister), may exercise the relevant powers of investigation.
-In practice, it is the latter which will be responsible, due to the budgetary constraints of the Conseil.
+Where an investigation is commenced, both the offices of the Conseil and the Direction Générale de la Concurrence, de la Consommation et de la Répression des Fraudes (DGCCRF), an administrative service under the control of the minister for the economy (the minister), may exercise the relevant powers of investigation.
+In practice, it is the latter who will be responsible, due to the budgetary constraints of the Conseil.
 In addition, the offices of the DGCCRF are entrusted with pre-investigation powers.

 - limit access to, or competition from, other undertakings;